HMI vs LED Lights for Filmmaking: Which is Better?

 HMI remains unbeatable in terms of brightness for now, however, for their size and heat generated, and with technology progressing rapidly, it seems that LEDs may completely take over HMI when they can reach similar power outputs.

 EssentialPhoto is an Official Godox Partner and trusted UK Distributor, stocking the widest range of Godox kit in the UK.
-We offer a 2 Year Warranty* across our lighting ranges and Customer Support and after-sales repair at our Birmingham-based store.
+We offer up to a 2 Year Warranty* across our lighting ranges and Customer Support and after-sales repair at our Birmingham-based store.